grahampugh/docker-munki-do/README.md

-docker-munkiwebadmin
+docker-munki-catalog-admin
 ==========

-This Docker container runs [MunkiWebAdmin 2](https://github.com/SteveKueng/munkiwebadmin/wiki/Getting-started).
+This Docker container runs Munki-Catalog-Admin, which is a fork of MunkiWebAdmin.
 The container expects a linked PostgreSQL database container and that your munki repo is mounted in /munki_repo